 Blessed with a lush, tropical rainforest, sparkling blue waters, and stunning coral reefs, this island makes for a perfect locale for a photoshoot.
 The island even has its own cactus garden where you can find different types of cacti.
 Beautiful peacocks can also be found roaming freely around, adding to the island’s natural charm.

-Pulau Rawa is a secluded island with just two small beach resorts, Rawa Island Resort and Alang’s Rawa to minimise crowds.
+Pulau Rawa is a secluded island with just two small beach resorts, Rawa Island Resort and Alang’s Rawa to minimize crowds.
 You can be assured your visit here will be peaceful and stress-free.

 Rawa Island Resort’s main draw is its giant winding slide at the jetty that lands you right smack into the ocean!
 Take as many turns as you wish, as this enjoyable activity is free.